heineman/woodPuzzle/README.md

 ## JSON encoding of new puzzles

 You can load up different puzzles, using the JSON format.
 A sample `extra.json` puzzle is provided for you.
-To load up a different puzzle, execute with the name of the file as an argument, like `./puzzle extra.json`.
+Pieces are labeled with single characters, starting at 'A' and continuing up to 'Z'.

 ````{verbatim, language="json"}
 {
     "name": "<NAME>",